 The weed root is the most underutilized and underestimated part of the weed plant.
 We already make use of almost every single part of the plant: leaves, seeds, flowers, resin, fiber.
 Given that, it’s still kind of hard to believe that we might have missed something along the way.
 During historical times though, this was very different.
-Cannabis root was highly valued by our ancestors as they used them for medicine.

 The Roots Of Weed Root Therapy